Azure-Samples/eventgrid-viewer-blazor/examples/bash-auth/README.md

 # Overview

-The purpose of this document is to demonstrate how to configure the EventGrid Viewer Blazor application with Azure AD authentication using bash, once the application has been deployed.
+The purpose of this document is to demonstrate how to configure the EventGrid Viewer Blazor application with Entra ID authentication using bash, once the application has been deployed.
 You could use the bash script as part of an automated process.

 ## Prerequisites